Nonlinear differential Galois theory: Liouvillian integrability of the polynomial system

 then $G_0$ is a subgroup of $G$, and $|G/G_0| = n$.
 By Lemma \ref{le:22}, $K = G'$.
 Hence, according to Lemma \ref{le:28},

-it follows that $G_0'$ is an algebraic extension of $K$.
+which means that $G_0'$ is an algebraic extension of $K$.
 By Lemma \ref{le:18}, $M$ is normal over $G_0'$ with respect to $G_0$.
 Hence Lemma \ref{le:35} is applicable and yields that $M$ is a Liouvillian extension of $G_0'$, and consequently a Liouvillian extension of $K$.